Alieze-Ali/web-sprint-challenge-advanced-state-management/README.md

 In this challenge, you are to build a Smurfs village database utilizing Redux as your state management system.
 Build this challenge from the ground up using what you have learned about state management.

 ## Project Setup
-* [ ] Run npm install to install your dependencies.
+* [-] Run npm install to install your dependencies.
-* [ ] Run npm start to run your frontend and backend code automatically.
+* [-] Run npm start to run your frontend and backend code automatically.
-* [ ] Note your backend code will run automatically when your run npm start.
+* [-] Note your backend code will run automatically when your run npm start.
 There is no need to seperately run a server.js file and no means to test the server through postman or the browser.
-Feel free to ignore any messages related to MSW or mock service workers.
+Feel free to ignore any messages related to MSW or mock service workers. - cool

 ## Project Instructions

-In this project, you will build the reducer, actions and basic redux connects nessiary to display smurf data.
+In this project, you will build the reducer, actions and basic redux connects necessary to display smurf data.
 You will be implementing both thunk and traditional redux actions.

 ## Project Requirements

 #### Complete reducers/index.js
   Add in the needed state and reducer cases to hold and modify smurf error messages, loading status and smurf data. **If at all possible, add in action cases one at a time, instead of all at once.
-Test your state connects and reducer cases as nessisary.**
+Test your state connects and reducer cases as necessary.**

-  * [ ] Adds the following state values into the initialState:
+  * [-] Adds the following state values into the initialState:
-      - an array of smurfs
+      - an array of smurfs, -ok
-      - a boolean indicating if the app is loading
+      - a boolean indicating if the app is loading, ok
-      - a string indicating a possible error message
+      - a string indicating a possible error message, ok

-  * [ ] Add in the arguments needed to complete a standard reducer function.
+  * [-] Add in the arguments needed to complete a standard reducer function. (line 9)

-  * [ ] Add in a reducer case to accommodate the start of a smurf fetch.
+  * [-] Add in a reducer case to accommodate the start of a smurf fetch. -LOADING (lines 12-17)

-  * [ ] Add in a reducer case to accommodate the successful smurf api fetch.
+  * [-] Add in a reducer case to accommodate the successful smurf api fetch. -SUCCESS (Lines 18-23)

-  * [ ] Add in a reducer cases to accommodate an error.
+  * [-] Add in a reducer cases to accommodate an error. -ERROR (Lines 24-29)

-  * [ ] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list.
+  * [-] Add in a reducer case to accommodate adding a smurf (including the name, nickname, position, description and an internally generated id) into your smurf list. -ADD_SMURF(Lines 30-35)

-  * [ ] Add in a reducer case that adds in a value to the error message.
+  * [-] Add in a reducer case that adds in a value to the error message.
+ERROR_MESSAGE(lines 36-41)

 ### Complete index.js
   Connect your application to reducer through redux with the thunk and logger middleware packages attached.